 5. Stay on Top of Their Sleep and Diet

 We cannot control that we are dealing with an immature brain, but sleep and diet are two of the most important things we can control.
-If you are normally rather relaxed about naptime and bedtime, this is the time to become stricter.
-Giving your toddler the most consistent routine you can should help them not have tantrums due to lack of sleep.
+If you usually are relatively relaxed about naptime and bedtime, this is the time to become stricter.
+Giving your toddler the most consistent routine should help them not have tantrums due to lack of sleep.
 And while some kids do not seem to be reactive to sugar or food dyes, others can be tremendously affected by what they eat.
-So one of the best things you can do to help yourself through the terrible 2’s is make sure your child is not eating junk!
+So one of the best things you can do to help yourself through the terrible 2’s is to make sure your child is not eating junk!
 Bad food and little sleep can unnecessarily add to bad behavior!

 6. Study up on Some Well-Known Methods to Deal with their Tantrums

-It seems the average parent of a school-age child has heard of “Love and Logic” by Dr. Jim and Dr. Charles Faye for middle school kids, but it can also be a great method to try with toddlers.
-And while a 2-year old may seem slightly young to employ logic, they can respond really well to being given options, which is the whole premise of their book “Love and Logic Magic for Early Childhood: Practical Parenting from Birth to Six Years.”
+It seems the average parent of a school-age child has heard of “Love and Logic” by Dr. Jim and Dr. Charles Faye for middle school kids, but it can also be an excellent method to try with toddlers.
+And while a 2-year old may seem slightly young to employ logic, they can respond well to being given options, which is the whole premise of their book “Love and Logic Magic for Early Childhood: Practical Parenting from Birth to Six Years.”

 Another book I love for the toddler phase is Dr. Harvey Karp’s “Happiest Toddler on the Block.”
-In it, Karp states that toddlers are like barbaric caveman with raw emotions and limited communication.
-He suggests that for parents to help aid toddlers through their wild emotion, they should communicate for them in a similar tone and level of emotion.
+In it, Karp states that toddlers are like a barbaric caveman with raw emotions and limited communication.
+He suggests that for parents to help aid toddlers through their wild emotions, they should communicate for them in a similar tone and level of emotion.
 His method allows toddlers to feel like their parents understand them, which is supposed to help them back out of their tantrums!
-See video sample HERE.
-And while you may feel like an idiot while trying this method out, I have to say, my 2-year-old loves it!
+See the video sample HERE.
+And while you may feel like an idiot while trying this method out, I have to say my 2-year-old loves it!